ewank7032/sep10-freedom-project/blog/entry01.md

 ## EDP

 Currently in the first stage of the engineering design process where I define the problem.
 I've definitely noticed that when I shared my topic with some of my friends and family, they were incredibly concerned with the safety of nuclear power plants.
 Theres one problem.
-Some people are simply not informed enough on the safety of nuclear power.
+Some people are simply not informed enough on the safety of nuclear power due to past incidents.

 # Skills